Dashlane vs. LastPass: Which One Is Better in 2024?

 Winner (Extra Features): Dashlane

 Dashlane’s advanced dark web monitoring and VPN are some of the most valuable extra features on the password manager market.
-Dashlane is also the first password manager to introduce passkeys, an exciting new technology with the potential to completely replace passwords.
+Dashlane is also the only password manager to offer advanced phishing protection, alerting you if you try to input your credentials on a fake site.
 That said, I like LastPass’s data breach alerts and country restrictions.

 Apps & Browser Extensions — LastPass Offers a Desktop App